xdope22/Tilefonikos-Katalogos/README.md

 # Tilefonikos-Katalogos

-On this project I created a database which includes table with 3 columns (Name, Surname, Telephone).
+On this project I created a database using phpMyAdmin which includes table with 3 columns (Name, Surname, Telephone).
 Then I created a webpage using CodeIgniter and implemented a simple Datatable (https://datatables.net).
 To setup a local server I used Xampp.